helmfile/helmfile/docs/index.md

   write-values Write values files for releases.
 Similar to `helmfile template`, write values files instead of manifests.

 Flags:
       --allow-no-matching-release       Do not exit with an error code if the provided selector has no matching releases.
   -c, --chart string                    Set chart.
 Uses the chart set in release by default, and is available in template as {{ .Chart }}
       --color                           Output with color
       --debug                           Enable verbose output for Helm and set log-level to debug, this disables --quiet/-q effect
   -e, --environment string              specify the environment name. defaults to "default" -f, --file helmfile.yaml              load config from file or directory. defaults to helmfile.yaml or `helmfile.d`(means `helmfile.d/*.yaml`) in this preference
   -b, --helm-binary string              Path to the helm binary (default "helm") -h, --help                            help for helmfile
       --kube-context string             Set kubectl context.
 Uses current context by default --log-level string                Set log level, default info (default "info") -n, --namespace string                Set namespace.
 Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}
       --no-color                        Output without color -q, --quiet                           Silence output.
-Equivalent to log-level warn -l, --selector strings            Only run using the releases that match labels.
+Equivalent to log-level warn -l, --selector stringArray            Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
                                         	A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                         	--selector tier=frontend,tier!=proxy --selector tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.
-                                        The name of a release can be used as a label. --selector name=myrelease --state-values-file strings   specify state values in a YAML file --state-values-set strings    set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+                                        	The name of a release can be used as a label. --selector name=myrelease --state-values-file stringArray   specify state values in a YAML file --state-values-set stringArray    set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
   -v, --version                         version for helmfile

 Use "helmfile [command] --help" for more information about a command.
 ```